-2. Number of substitutions
+2. Number of substitutions Official competitions

-Official competitions

-The number of substitutes, up to a maximum of five, which may be used in any match played in an official competition will be determined by FIFA, the confederation or the national football association except for $\underline{\text{men's}}$ and $\underline{\text{women's}}$ competitions involving the $1^{\text{st}}$ teams of clubs in the top division or senior 'A' international teams, where the maximum is three substitutes.
+The number of substitutes, up to a maximum of five, which may be used in any match played in an official competition will be determined by FIFA, the confederation or the national football association.
+For men's and women's competitions involving the 1st teams of clubs in the top division or senior 'A' international teams where competition rules permit a maximum of five substitutes to be used, each team: